Urinary Retention (cont.)

 - How is urinary retention treated?

-- What are the complications of urinary retention?
+- What are the complications of urinary retention and its treatments?

 - Find a local Urologist in your town